 Mathematics is vital to the physical and engineering sciences, and very significant in the economic, social and biological sciences.
 It is the essential tool with which scientists formulate theories and analyse their consequences.
 Our well-thought-of programme consists of two main threads which progress throughout the four years of study; Analysis and Algebra.
 In addition, in the first two years we teach several courses on foundations.
-In the final two years we broaden the options to other areas of Mathematics such as Topology and Geometry.
+In the final two years we broaden our offer to other areas of Mathematics such as Topology and Geometry.
 Mathematics is a powerful universal language used to describe situations in abstract terms.
 At the heart of manipulation with abstract mathematical objects are precision, logical thinking and reasoning skills.
-Studying and doing Mathematics requires a high level of communication skills.
+Studying and doing mathematics requires a high level of communication skills.
 Employers highly value these skills and the subsequent versatility of our graduates.
 Both the MA and BSc Mathematics degrees study the same core courses.
 The difference comes in the choices that students can make through their optional courses.